theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/0-heritage-happenings-publishing-guidelines.md

 * Saturday Shorts
 * Birthday Sing-along & Dinner
 * Food Committee, Out & About Committee, Activities Committee
-* Garden Committee, Library Committee, Resident Council
+* Garden Committee, Library Committee, Resident Council, Leadership Meeting

 Notes

 * A video presentation is not a special event
-* Activities untended for Assisted Living and Memory care residents are generally not considered to be special events
+* Activities primarily intended for Assisted Living and Memory care residents are generally not considered to be special events

 ### Regular events